davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

 Example 3.
-Integration Test with {pivotal-gemfire-name} using Spring Boot
+Integration Test with VMware GemFire using Spring Boot